mverboom/cdist-types/__firewall/man.rst

 * nat
 * mangle

 When defined they default to IPv4 based rules.
-They can be postfixed by either 4 or 6 to make them specific for that protocol version.
+They can be postfixed by either 4, 6 or 46 to make them specific for that protocol version(s).
 The type refers directly to the iptables table the rule should be in.
 The value can be normal iptables syntax (see examples).
 There are some supporting functions available within rules: